Housing and residence life regulations

 7. Pools and Jacuzzis: Pools and Jacuzzis are prohibited within the residence halls and/or outside the residence halls;

-8. Water Guns/Balloons/Buckets/Water Events: Water guns, toy guns and any type of water activity within the residence halls and/or outside the residence halls are not permitted; and
+8. Water Guns/Balloons/Buckets/Water Events: Water guns, toy guns, and any water activity within the residence halls and/or outside the residence halls are not permitted and

 10. Unauthorized routers and wireless access points.